haruncetin/ImagePatternSearch_oncpu/README.md

 make
 ```

 After invoking the "make", it will start to compile the project according to your OS.

+#### Run

 After the compilation, you can run the program with a command line statement like this:

 ```
 psearch.exe ../images/image_8192.png ../images/pattern_8192_1.png
 ```

 <img src="/assets/images/impl_cpu_ss_1.png" alt="Pattern search implementation running on Windows" style="width:%75;" target="_blank"/>

+## Resources
+You may need test images.
+You can download [here](https://drive.google.com/file/d/14GBRgUel3fOdJVDOdlZ3HJh3_1vUsWZt/view?usp=sharing).
+These all random checker images of different sizes.
+You can also create your own test images [here](https://onlinetools.com/image/generate-random-image).